processone/docs.ejabberd.im/content/admin/guide/installation.md

 Here are other available options, that are experimental and not recommended:

-- **`–-enable-json`**: Enable JSON support for mod_bosh.
-This allow to use JSON instead of XML packet format from the browser.

 - **`–-disable-transient-supervisors`**: Disable the use of Erlang/OTP supervision for transient processes.

-- **`–-enable-full-xml`**: Enable the use of XML based optimisations.
-It will for example use CDATA to escape characters in the XMPP stream.
-Use this option only if you are sure your XMPP clients include a fully compliant XML parser.

 - **`–-enable-hipe`**: Compile natively with HiPE, not recommended.